Mohitkaintura123/gehu-ml-challenge-fault-detection/README.md

 Evaluation metric: F1 Score

-🧠 Methodology
+3. METHODOLOGY
-🔹 Model Architecture
+a.
+Model Architecture

 We implemented an ensemble of two gradient boosting algorithms: